 HC Trimed Prague is the faculty's Hockey team consisting mainly of students from the 3rd Faculty of Medicine, both Czech and English curriculum.
 Apart from students the team gets its power from the strength of wise teachers and doctors from the University Hospital Královské Vinohrady.

-Playing good and professionally, HC Trimed has brought several victories home.
+brought several victories home.
 These soldiers slide on ice, like butter slides on a toast.